 Faculty and Staff

 The core art/design faculty at undergraduate-degree-granting institutions should consist of full-time, continuing members who are, by training and experience, qualified to teach at the postsecondary level.
 These individuals usually hold a master of fine arts (MFA) degree, which CAA affirms is the terminal degree in studio art practice.
 In design practice other degrees, including the MFA, are recognized including the master of design (MDes), the master of art and design (MAD), the master of graphic design (MGraph), and the master of architecture (MArch).
 In theoretical, historical, and/or pedagogical subjects, the doctor of philosophy (PhD), the doctor of education (EdD), and comparable doctorates are the appropriate terminal degrees.
-CAA also recognizes the existence of the doctor of philosophy (PhD), doctor of fine arts (DFA), doctor of visual arts (DVA), doctor of studio arts (DA), and other doctoral degrees that incorporate art and/or design practice.
+CAA also recognizes the existence of the doctor of philosophy (PhD), doctor of fine arts (DFA), doctor of visual arts (DVA), doctor of arts (DA), and other doctoral degrees that incorporate art and/or design practice.

 Faculty members (including part-time faculty and graduate teaching assistants, as applicable) should be qualified by earned degrees, and/or professional experience, and/or demonstrated teaching competence for the subjects and levels they are teaching.5

 In addition, all faculty and staff members should be able to communicate their knowledge and insight effectively to students.
 Teachers of any studio subject normally are, or have been deeply involved as, practicing artists or designers in the particular disciplines or specializations they are teaching.